gravitational/teleport/examples/aws/cloudformation/README.md

 for you.

 If you are using the enterprise template please ensure that you have an enterprise license available.
+If you are an enterprise customer you can find the license in your dashboard at https://dashboard.gravitational.com/web/ .
 Once the CloudFormation stack is complete you will need to place your enterprise license file onto each Auth server in
 `/var/lib/teleport/license.pem`.

 ## Launch VPC